MrTechnical77/TimeClockCPP/README.txt

 sudo mysql_secure_installation
 sudo mysql

+mysql> SET GLOBAL validate_password.length = 3;
+mysql> SET GLOBAL validate_password.policy = "LOW";
 mysql> CREATE USER 'TCAdmin'@'localhost' IDENTIFIED BY 'TCAdmin';
 mysql> GRANT ALL PRIVILEGES ON *.* TO TCAdmin WITH GRANT OPTION;
 mysql> exit

+After these steps are complete open a terminal in the folder you have stored the source code in and run the follwing commands:

+sudo mysql
+mysql> \. timeclock.sql
+exit
+sudo apt-get install libmysqlclient-dev

+You can now run the source code provided you have a C++ compliler and make installed.
+To do this run the following commands in a terminal opened in the folder with the source code.

+make
+./admin

+If you do not have one of these installed, complete the following instructions:

+For make:
+sudo apt install make

+For C++:
+sudo apt install g++